junxit/us-congress-bills-115/metadata.md

 - 2018-08-15 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-08-15 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-08-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 555.
+- 2018-12-12 — Amendment SA 4103 agreed to in Senate by Unanimous Consent.
+- 2018-12-12 — Amendment SA 4103 proposed by Senator Gardner for Senator Durbin. (consideration: CR S7525; text: CR S7525) In the nature of a substitute.
+- 2018-12-12 — Measure laid before Senate by unanimous consent. (consideration: CR S7524-7525)
+- 2018-12-12 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-12 — Senate amendment agreed to: Amendment SA 4103 agreed to in Senate by Unanimous Consent.
+- 2018-12-12 — Senate amendment proposed (on the floor): Amendment SA 4103 proposed by Senator Gardner for Senator Durbin.(consideration: CR S7525; text: CR S7525)
+- 2018-12-12 — Senate amendment submitted
+- 2018-12-12 — The committee substitute withdrawn by Unanimous Consent.
+(CR S7525)